sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 **   	electrostatic interactions (mauve) >> hbonds (yellow) >> aromatic hbonds (teal) **
 4. Check His in detail
-	- 3 possible states: HIE (H on one of the two N's), HID (H on the opposite N), HIP (positively charged, both N's have an H)
+	- 3 possible states: HIE (H on one of the two N`s), HID (H on the opposite N), HIP (positively charged, both N`s have an H)
    	- The extra (+) charge in HIP is not favorable.
 Only select the HIP state if it will induce the formation of a salt bridge/electrostatic interaction.
      	- If the pKa of His has been shifted by its surroundings to be >7-8, then you can protonate it.
-This usually occurs if there's an acidic residue (such as Asp/D or Glu/E) next to it encouraging a salt bridge.
+This usually occurs if there`s an acidic residue (such as Asp/D or Glu/E) next to it encouraging a salt bridge.
 6. For Lys, Asp, Glu, His: If there are two unique bonding patterns possible, both equally favorable, you may need to set up two different simulation sets and analyze both datasets.
 7. common residues that pop up
 	- Gln (Glutamine, Q, polar uncharged)